 - 1 tablespoon Extra Virgin Olive Oil

-- Vegan Parmesan to serve
+- 1 tablespoon Parmesan cheese to serve

 - In a large pot, combine lots of water and salt and bring it to a boil.
 Once it comes to a boil, throw fettuccine in and let cook till al dente.
 Once cooked, drain pasta and reserve about 1 cup of its cooking water aside.